Pakistan profile - Timeline

 2014 September - Arrests of opposition activists amid days of violent anti-government protests on the streets of Islamabad.
 Government and opposition figures hold talks but fail to resolve differences.

-2014 October - Teenager Malala Yousafzai from Pakistan, who was shot in the head by the Taliban but survived to become a campaigner for girls' education, becomes the youngest person ever to win the Nobel Peace Prize.
+2014 October - Teenager Malala Yousafzai, who was shot in the head by the Taliban but survived to become a campaigner for girls' education, becomes the youngest person ever to win the Nobel Peace Prize.

 2014 December - Taliban kills nearly 150 people - mostly children - in an attack on a school in Peshawar.